Ogdensburg Agreement: History and rationale

 Both Canada and the United States recognized this threat.
 Subsequently, it was the United States that initiated preliminary military discussions that became formative in July 1940.
 On August 18, Roosevelt and King met inland from the border town of Ogdensburg, New York.
 Roosevelt outlined his plan to create a joint board to oversee the defence of both nations, not just for the duration of the current crisis, but as a permanent body.
 King immediately agreed, and the Permanent Joint Board on Defence was created.

 Most Canadians supported this agreement, which was soon known as the Ogdensburg Agreement, as they deemed it necessary not only for security purposes but also to improve relations with the United States (it was also hoped that the agreement would help pull the United States into the war).
-However, some Canadians, most notably former Conservative prime minister Arthur Meighen were furious - they argued that by signing this agreement, Canada was not only abandoning Britain but was effectively placing itself under the control of the United States.
+However, some Canadians, most notably former Conservative prime minister Arthur Meighen were furious – they argued that by signing this agreement, Canada was not only abandoning Britain but was effectively placing itself under the control of the United States.
 British Prime Minister Winston Churchill was also angry, stating that "all these transactions will be judged [at the end of the war] in a mood different to that prevailing while the issue still hangs in the balance."
 King's government recognized these concerns; Canadian negotiators resolutely refused to give the United States control of Canada's forces, and rejected proposals to integrate much of the country's defences into Washington's Northeast and Northwest Defence Commands.
-King's approach satisfied most Canadians - although co-operation with the United States was essential, it did not mean abandoning Canada's national interests.
+King's approach satisfied most Canadians – although co-operation with the United States was essential, it did not mean abandoning Canada's national interests.

 Since World War II

 The agreement inaugurated closer Canadian-United States military co-operation and established the Permanent Joint Board of Defence, which remains as the senior advisory body on continental security and which is composed of two national sections made up of diplomatic and military representatives.
-For seven decades its meetings have served as a window on Canada-U.S.A.
+For seven decades its meetings have served as a window on Canada–U.S.A.
 Defence relations.
-Canadian-U.S.A. military cooperation was further enhanced by the creation of the North Atlantic Treaty Organization (NATO) in 1949 but the Board continued to serve in an important capacity for bilateral military relations and coordination.
+Canadian–U.S.A. military cooperation was further enhanced by the creation of the North Atlantic Treaty Organization (NATO) in 1949 but the Board continued to serve in an important capacity for bilateral military relations and coordination.

 Initially, it was argued that Ogdensburg Agreement involved Canada abandoning Britain in favour of the United States on matters of defence.
-However, the creation of the North Atlantic Treaty Organization (NATO) in 1949 (which linked Canada and the United States into a collective security agreement with Britain and Western Europe) helped to alleviate these concerns.
+However, the creation of the NATO in 1949 (which linked Canada and the United States into a collective security agreement with Britain and Western Europe) helped to alleviate these concerns.

-The Board has examined virtually every important joint defence measure undertaken since the end of World War II, including construction of the (DEW-line) Canadian slang -- Distant Early Warning Line of radars, the creation of the North American Aerospace Defence Command (NORAD) in 1958.
-The bi-national operation of total North America Defence.
-North American Air Defense Modernization program in 1985.
+The board has examined virtually every important joint defence measure undertaken since the end of World War II, including construction of the Distant Early Warning Line of radars and the creation of the North American Aerospace Defence Command (NORAD) in 1958.